Stealth in Hunting: Being Invisible

 I’ve divided my invisibility management techniques into three categories: scent, sight, and sound:

-– Scent is always number one.
-Most people don’t realize just how sensitive the giant snout of a deer is.
-More deer, by far, bust out ahead of you, not because they’ve seen you but because they’ve smelled you.
+Scent is always number one.
+Many hunters don’t realize just how sensitive the giant snout of a deer is.
+More deer bust out ahead of you, not because they’ve seen you but because they’ve smelled you.
 The first rule of invisibility means you hunt with the wind in your face.
 Otherwise you must adjust your approach or back out completely.

 Scent control doesn’t just apply to wind direction, but to your person and property.
 While walking through the brush your clothing/footwear is leaving behind scent molecules on the ground, foliage, and everything else that you touch.
 Whether you’re aware of it or not, deer eventually figure out every place you’ve been in the woods just by sniffing around.
 That’s why it’s so easy to blow out an entire area just by being there, hidden from view or not.

 Last year I sat briefly on a rock outcropping to rest and scan the hillside.
 I moved 100 yards farther and sat again.
 Pretty soon a little 2×2 buck came along the same route.
 He stopped at the rock outcropping and sniffed the ground, then immediately jerked his head up and stared in every direction before briskly moving away.
 I couldn’t believe how easily he picked up my scent!